lwsinclair/hsk-mcp/README.md

 ## Examples

-See the [examples.md](examples.md) file for detailed examples of how to interact with the Base MCP tools through Claude.
+See the [examples.md](examples.md) file for detailed examples of how to interact with the Hashkey MCP tools through Claude.

 ## Integration with Claude Desktop